BoundaryML/baml/README.md

 ### How do I deploy with BAML?

 BAML files are only used to generate Python or Typescript code.
-You don’t need to install the BAML CLI in your actual production servers.
 Just commit the generated code as you would any other python code, and you're good to go

 ### Is BAML secure?